dgolovin-dev/dgolovin-dev.github.io/index.md

 Hi.

-I am a software developer and I am trying to share my accumulated knowledge and experience with colleagues.
+I am a software developer.
+I created this site to share my accumulated knowledge and experience with colleagues.

 If you want to know more about me, see my [CV](cv.md).